-As childhood neighbors, Ellery Harrington and Alex Salsberg were destined to make a website.
+As childhood neighbors, Alex Salsberg and Ellery Harrington were destined to make a website.
 When they were five, Ellery made a pretend computer out of a shoebox, and Alex drew pictures to go on the screen.
 After they blew a fuse by using a paperclip to “plug in” their homemade device, their families decided to get real computers.
 Not sure why they thought that was a good idea, but we’re glad they did.

-At age 8, Alex created the comic strip "Poke & Gravy," starring a purple porcupine and an orange turkey.
+At 8, Alex created the comic strip "Poke & Gravy," starring a purple porcupine and an orange turkey.
 Alex submitted samples of “Poke & Gravy” to almost a dozen newspaper syndicates, but for some reason, none wanted to do business with a 4th grader.
-Not wanting to deny the public his art, Alex enlisted Ellery, who by now was a young computer wiz, to bring P&G to the internet.
+Not wanting to deny the public his art, Alex enlisted Ellery, who by now was a young computer wiz, to bring Poke & Gravy to the internet.
 PokeGravy.com was born, and the webcomic ran online all for over ten years, running daily for four of those years.
 At least six of those comics are still kind of funny.

-At age 18, having experimented with animation for years, Alex decided to study the medium at the Rochester Institute of Technology.
-For his first project, he threw together a little cartoon about public bathrooms, and when he uploaded it online, something amazing happened.
+But Alex’s true love was animation, so at 18 he decided to study the medium at the Rochester Institute of Technology.
+For his first project, he threw together a silly, crudely-animated cartoon about public bathrooms.
+When he uploaded it online, something amazing happened.
 Millions of people watched and shared it.
 Alex started to receive emails from dozens of people wanting to hire him to make more cartoons.
-The realization that people would pay for his cartoons was life-changing, and not wanting to spend any of that money on a new domain name, Alex launched PokeGravy Studios.
+The realization that people would pay money for his cartoons was life-changing, and not wanting to spend any of that money on a new domain name, Alex launched his new company: PokeGravy Studios.

 Today, grown-up Alex still works hard to fill this site with everything fun he's working on, including PokeGravy Studios client work, shorts and series he was an animator on, and original projects that he hopes you’ll love.
-And thankfully, grown-up Ellery still uses his computer genius skills to make sure you can see all of that fun.
+And thankfully, grown-up Ellery still uses his computer genius skills to make sure you can see all of it.

 Ellery has been the web designer for every iteration of PokeGravy.com that's ever existed.
 Ellery currently works full-time on cool secret projects for Google, but he still finds time to help me spread cartoon joy.